Environment Design for Inverse Reinforcement Learning: Additional Experimental Details

+We chose to limit ourselves to the default MuJoCo environment settings as much as possible.
+This meant excluding robot positions from observations, except in Swimmer where it was deemed necessary.
+We utilised the implementations from \cite{gleave2022imitation} for $\gail$ and $\bc$, initially tuned with the inclusion of the position in the observation, explaining some variations in our results.
+Regarding $\rime$, we attempted to tune the original implementation from \cite{chae2022robust} and used their weight-shared discriminator approach.
+Lastly, $\airl$ is known to not perform on Ant. \cite{fu2017learning} and \cite{gleave2022imitation} both considered modified versions of the environments, we in contrast kept the default settings in order to observe whether multi-environment approaches could improve the results or not.

+All of our policies were optimised with Proximal Policy Optimisation \cite{schulman2017proximal}.
+Within the scope of each task, demo and test environment experts were trained with identical hyperparameters and for an equal amount of timesteps.
+For better hindsight, average values of random and expert policies on base environments are given in Table~\ref{tab:random_expert_levels}.

+\paragraph{Continuous maze.} The task consists in reaching all accessible green targets in whichever order.
+The agent observes its current position and whether each goal was already reached or not.
+While rewarded with 1 point for collecting a target, the agent is incurred with an action cost to motivate optimal path making.
+The environment is considered solved when all reachable targets were collected before the episode of fixed length ends.
+We provide a visual of the continuous maze demo and test set in Figure~\ref{fig:continuous_maze_demo} and Figure~\ref{fig:continuous_mazes_test}.

-\paragraph{Learning Robust Reward Functions.} For the experiments in Section~\ref{subsection:exp_robustness}, we randomly generated an MDP with 50 states and 4 actions using a Dirichlet distribution for the transitions and a Beta distribution for the reward function.
+\paragraph{Learning Robust Reward Functions on Randomly Generated MDPs.} We randomly generated an MDP with 50 states and 4 actions using a Dirichlet distribution for the transitions and a Beta distribution for the reward function.
 For each state we let the demo set of environments contain 15 choices.
 The size of the test environments was set to be $|\Transtest| = 500$.
 Every round, the learner got to select a demo environment and observe a single expert trajectory in that environment.
 We limited the amount of deviation from the base transitions in our experiments according to $\rhodemo$ and $\rhotest$.
 In particular, note that any choice of $\rhodemo$ implies that $\lVert \basetrans - \trans\rVert_{\infty} = \max_{s, a} \lVert \basetrans (\cdot \mid s, a) - \trans(\cdot \mid s, a)\rVert_1 \leq \rhodemo$ for all $\trans \in \Transdemo$.
 The results were averaged over $5$ complete runs, i.e.\ for $5$ randomly generated problem instances.